agile-lab-dev/Data-Product-Specification/README.md

 * `Owners: [Array[String]]` It is an array of user/role/group related to LDAP/AD user.
 This field defines who has all permissions on this specific storage area
 * `InfrastructureTemplateId` the id of the microservice responsible for provisioning the component.
 A microservice may be capable of provisioning several UseCaseTemplateId
 * `UseCaseTemplateId` the id of the template used in the builder to create the component
-* `Tags: [Array[Yaml]]` Free tags at Storage area level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
+* `Tags: [Array[Yaml]]` Tag labels at Storage area level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel )
 * `Specific: [Yaml]` this is a custom section where we can put all the information strictly related to a specific technology or dependent from a standard/policy defined in the federated governance.